 C. POPULATION GROWTH PROJECTIONS

-Table B-1 provides population projections for Valley Township, surrounding communities, the City of Allegan, and the County through the year 2020.
-The statistics were calculated utilizing a straight-line projection method.
+Table B-1 provides population data for Valley Township, surrounding communities, the City of Allegan, and the County through the year 2010.
+The statistics were obtained from the Fact Finder data through the US Census Bureau.

 TABLE B-1